emkeeb/emkeeb-website/README.md

 ## Contributing

-I am always looking for contructive feedback so feel free to leave some on an open PR or via email(github@emkeeb.com).
+I am always looking for constructive feedback so feel free to leave some on an open PR or via email(github@emkeeb.com).